jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 The first argument -- we called it `strings` -- is an array of all the plain strings (the stuff between any interpolated expressions).
 We get two values in the `strings` array: `"Everything is "` and `"!"`.

-For convenience sake in our example, we then gather up all subsequent arguments into an array called `values` using the `...` gather/rest operator (see the "Spread / Rest" section earlier in this chapter), though you could of course have left them as individual named parameters following the `strings` parameter.
+For convenience sake in our example, we then gather up all subsequent arguments into an array called `values` using the `...` gather/rest operator (see the "Spread/Rest" section earlier in this chapter), though you could of course have left them as individual named parameters following the `strings` parameter.

 The argument(s) gathered into our `values` array are the results of the already-evaluated interpolation expressions found in the string literal.
 So obviously the only element in `values` in our example is `"awesome"`.